Show your boss

 Structural vs fixable concentration.
 Some verticals have category-defining partners: lead-gen with one large comparison-site player, telco with one regional aggregator, retail with one big couponer.
 Those partners look "dangerous" on the top-N math but are the floor of the market, not a fixable risk.
 The recipe surfaces the ratio.
 Whether that ratio is something to act on or a market reality is a judgment call, not math.

 Mover detection.
-Run the same prompt against a 3-month rolling window and flag when the top-10 share creeps up by more than 5 percentage points month-over-month — the early signal that you're becoming more concentrated, not less.
+Run the same prompt against a 3-month rolling window and flag when the top-10 share creeps up by more than 5 percentage points month-over-month.
+That’s the early signal that you're becoming more concentrated, not less.
 Re-run monthly and watch the trend, not just the absolute.

 Drop us the question you wish had a prompt.
 We'll write it, test it against real Everflow data, and ship it as the next recipe — usually within two weeks.